duracelltomi/gtm4wp/readme.txt

 See changelog for details.

 = 0.3 =
 This is a minor release.
-If you are using WooCommerce you should update to include more accurate AdWords dynamic remarketing feature.
+If you are using WooCommerce you should update to include more accurate Google Ads dynamic remarketing feature.

 = 0.2 =
 BACKWARD INCOMPATIBLE CHANGE: Names of Tag Manager click events has been changed to comply with naming conventions.